 If you plan to attend the live webinar session on September 12th, you might want to watch at least the first few videos before the live session - I will not waste everyone’s time repeating the demos during the live session.

-Whenever you’re discussing a complex topic it’s worth adhering to two principles: (A) identify the challenges you’re trying to solve and (B) start as simple as you can and add complexity later.
+Whenever discussing a complex topic, it’s worth adhering to two principles: (A) identify the challenges you’re trying to solve, and (B) start as simple as you can and add complexity later.